-If you are submitting data using Curl and you do not explicitly specify the content type, Curl uses the application/x-www-form-urlencoded content type for your data.
-Therefore, when you send JSON (or any other data type), you need to explicitly specify the data type using the -H "Content-Type: application/json" command line parameter.
+If you submit data using Curl and do not explicitly specify the Content type, Curl uses the application/x-www-form-urlencoded content type for your data.
+Therefore, when sending JSON (or any other data type), you must specify the data type using the -H "Content-Type: application/json" command line parameter.

 Why is it important to specify the correct Content-Type when submitting JSON?

-The Content-Type header field indicates the media type included in the message payload.
+In short, your server may not work properly if you don't set the correct Content-Type.
+The Content-Type header indicates the media type included in the POST message payload.
 The specified media type determines both the format of the data and the way the server handles that data.